Oneo64/The-Mirk-of-Agmundr/Characters/Runa.md

 Sometimes, when not doing anything or listening to someone talk, Rúna would space out and start wondering about random things.
 If she is alone, she would start humming/singing random music.

 Rúna's favourite food is egg soup.
 When she's nervous, she fidgets with the hem of her clothing.
 She speaks informally with a slight stutter.

-Her natural voice is soft and light.
+Rúna's natural voice is soft and light.
+Her voice is smooth but is not thick or viscous, like a healing balm.

 ### Ljörn
 Rúna is noticeably kinder and bolder to Ljörn in his presence.
 Even though she finds his occasional stubbornness a little difficult, she works around it.
 Ljörn is, besides her family members, one of the only people she would gift her crafts to without expecting anything in return.